Antrikshy/antrikshy.github.io/code/_posts/2020-09-06-jekyll-blogging-from-any-computer-on-your-network-with-a-raspberry-pi.md

 There are other ways to run background processes on Linux, but I have two recommendations.

+With either of these in place, you should be able to access your preview server by navigating to your Pi's IP address, followed by `:<port>` (4000 by default).
+For convenience, I have set up Bonjour access on my Pi, but that's a different topic.
+[Here's a tutorial](https://www.howtogeek.com/167190/how-and-why-to-assign-the-.local-domain-to-your-raspberry-pi/) for that.

 ### Quick And Dirty - `screen`

 I frequently run background processes for projects that I am actively working on.
 In my workflow, I consider my local Jekyll server such a project.
 I don't mind tinkering with if it gets interrupted for any reason.